Amortized Inference for Correlated Discrete Choice Models via Equivariant Neural Networks: Theory

-\textbf{Step 2: Recovery procedure.} When both conditions hold, we can recover $(\utilstar, \covstar)$ from $\invarutil_j$ up to relabeling of alternatives other than $j$.
-First, order the triples in $\mathcal{T}_j$ lexicographically to assign labels to alternatives.
-Then, for each alternative $k$, identify its row of off-diagonal entries as the unique subset in $\mathcal{O}_j$ with the required sum.
-Finally, recover shared entries $\Sigma_{kl}^*$ as the singleton intersection of the subsets for rows $k$ and $l$.
+\textbf{Step 2: Invariant reconstruction.} When both genericity conditions hold, we can recover $(\utilstar,\covstar)$ from $\invarutil_j$ up to the relabeling of alternatives other than $j$.
+First, order the triples in $\mathcal{T}_j$ lexicographically,\footnote{Lexicographic ordering sorts triples by their first coordinate, breaking ties by the second coordinate, and then by the third.
+Here it is used only to impose an arbitrary canonical labeling of the rivals.} thereby assigning labels to the rivals.
+Next, for each rival $k$, use the row-sum restriction and the second genericity condition to identify the unique subcollection of $\mathcal{O}_j$ corresponding to the covariances between $k$ and the other rivals.
+Finally, recover each rival--rival covariance $\Sigma_{k\ell}^*$ as the common element in the recovered subcollections for rivals $k$ and $\ell$.
+The remaining entries $v_j^*$ and $\Sigma_{jj}^*$ are pinned down by the normalization constraints $\sum_{\ell=1}^{\numalt} v_\ell^* = 0$ and $\covstar\ones_\numalt = \vec{0}$.

-\textbf{Step 3: Measure-zero exceptional set.} The set $\exceptsetutil_j$ where either condition fails is a finite union of zero sets of nontrivial analytic functions on the affine subspace $\utilcovspace$.
-By the principle that proper analytic subvarieties have measure zero \citep{Mityagin2020}, $\exceptsetutil_j$ has measure zero.
+\textbf{Step 3: Measure-zero exceptional set.} The set $\exceptsetutil_j$ where either condition fails is a finite union of zero sets of nontrivial analytic functions on the affine subspace $\utilcovspace$ that was defined in \eqref{eq:utilcovspace}.
+Compare with Definition \ref{def:global-joint-space} in Appendix \ref{sec:utility-covariance-global}.
+By the principle that proper analytic subvarieties have measure zero \citep{Mityagin2020}, $\exceptsetutil_j$ has measure zero. \end{proof}

-This separation result, combined with the Stone--Weierstrass theorem, yields universal approximation:
+This generic separation result, combined with the Stone--Weierstrass theorem, yields universal approximation.
+To show this, define the enlarged space $\utilcovspaceex = \utilcovspace \times \R$, where the new dimension provides values of $\Cstar$, and form an enlarged measure-zero set in a similar manner: $\exceptsetutilex_j = \exceptsetutil_j \times \R$.
+We then have the following universal approximation property.

-\begin{theorem}[MLP Universal Approximation] Under Assumption \ref{assumption:epsilon-star}, for each alternative $j$, the choice probability function $\choiceprob_j$ can be uniformly approximated on any compact subset of $\utilcovspace \setminus \exceptsetutil_j$ by a multi-layer perceptron taking the components of $\invarutil_j$ as input. \end{theorem}
+\begin{theorem}[MLP Universal Approximation] Under Assumption \ref{assumption:epsilon-star}, for each alternative $j$, the choice probability function $\choiceprob_j$ can be uniformly approximated on any compact subset of $\utilcovspaceex \setminus \exceptsetutilex_j$ by a multi-layer perceptron taking $\Cstar$ and the components of $\invarutil_j$ as input. \end{theorem}